Frank Brangwyn: Early life and career

+The Jointure, 15 South Street, Ditchling, where Brangwyn lived and worked.

 In 1895, the Parisian art dealer Siegfried Bing commissioned Brangwyn to decorate the exterior of his Galerie L'Art Nouveau, and encouraged Brangwyn into new avenues: murals, tapestry, carpet designs, posters and designs for stained glass to be produced by Louis Comfort Tiffany.
 In 1896 he illustrated a six-volume reprint of Edward William Lane's translation of One Thousand and One Nights.
 In 1917 he collaborated with the Japanese artist Urushibara Mokuchu on a series of woodblock prints.
 For his austere but decorative designs he was recognized by continental and American critics as a prominent artist, while British critics were puzzled as to how to evaluate him.
-Through his collecting Japanese works, he became friends with Kojiro Matsutaka the Japanese industrial magnate, who became his patron.
+Through his collecting Japanese works, he became friends with Kōjirō Matsukata the Japanese industrial magnate, who became his patron.

+The Brisbane-based artist James Chesterfield, also known as James Chesterfield Brangwyn, who was born in 1883 or 1884 in France and raised in Cornwall and Wales, was according to his family an illegitimate son of Frank Brangwyn.

+In 1896, Brangwyn married Lucy Ray, a nurse, who died in 1924.
+They had no children.
+He leased Temple Lodge, 51 Queen Caroline Street, Hammersmith, London from 1900 to 1937/38 and bought The Jointure, Ditchling, Sussex in 1918.

 Mural commissions

 Brangwyn was commissioned by his friend the artist Robert Hawthorn Kitson to design the dining room of Casa Cuseni, his house in Taormina, Sicily, built from 1902 to 1905.
 Brangwyn was responsible for the furniture, panelling, detailing and murals of the dining room.
 The house is now a museum.